core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ## CoAP Publish-Subscribe Architecture

-{{fig-arch}} shows a simple Publish/Subscribe architecture over CoAP.
+{{fig-arch}} shows a simple publish-subscribe architecture over CoAP.

 Topics are created by the broker, but the initial configuration can be proposed by a client (e.g., a publisher or a dedicated administrator) over the RESTful interface of a corresponding topic resource hosted by the broker.